telefonicasc/iotp-xtradb/README.md

 If `MYSQL_NODE_ID` is *1* and `$MYSQL_DATADIR` (default */var/lib/mysql*) is empty (i.e. missing the `mysql`subfolder, on first deployment of the first container in the statefulset), the entrypoint will create an empty database and set the proper `root` and `sstuser` passwords.

 In any other case, the entrypoint will not attempt to init the database, in order to avoid possible information loss.

+## Backup

+This image includes the most recent version of [minio client]() at the time of build. `mc` is installed in `/usr/bin` and can be used to stream mysql dumps straight into minio backend storage.